Berkeley-CS61B/website-fa23/materials/lab/lab08/index.md

 *Hint*: The two operations are symmetric.
 Should the code significantly differ?
 If you find yourself stuck, take a look at the examples that are shown above!

-### Exercise: Color Flip

-Now we consider the color flip operation that is essential to LLRB tree implementation.
-Given a node, this operation simply flips its color and the children's colors.

-Implement the `flipColors` method in `RedBlackTree.java`.

 ### Exercise: `insert`

-Now, we will implement `insert` in `RedBlackTree.java`.
-We have provided you with most of the logic structure, so all you need to do is deal with normal binary search tree insertion and handle the different cases that causes one of the operations (`rotateLeft`, `rotateRight`, `colorFlip`) to occur. **Make sure you follow the steps from all the cases very carefully!** The root of the `RedBlackTree` should always be black.
+We will now implement `insert` in `RedBlackTree.java`.
+We have provided you with most of the logic structure - we have provided the logic to help out with normal binary search tree insertion, so all you need to do is handle the different cases that causes one of the operations (`rotateLeft`, `rotateRight`, `colorFlip`) to occur. **Make sure you follow the steps from all the cases very carefully!**
+The root of the `RedBlackTree` should always be black.

 Make sure to use the methods you've already implemented (`rotateRight`, `rotateLeft`, `flipColors`) to simplify the code writing.

+{% include alert.html type="info" content="
-The helper method `isRed` has already been provided to you in the skeleton code so make sure to use it!
+**INFO**: The helper method `isRed` has already been provided to you in the skeleton code so make sure to use it!
+" %}

 ## Testing